vboughner/bixby-capsule-with-aws/docs/07-maintenance-and-iteration.md

 - how to use dev and prod to iterate while in production
 - how to run and test your lambda code locally
-- how to write a script that updates your database